 The window between disaster impact and first operational response is where decisions are made with the least information.
 We close that gap.
 Balor Analytics integrates satellite and aerial imagery and fuses it through Discrete Global Grid System (DGGS) analytics, producing structure-level damage assessments that give emergency managers a credible operational picture — hours before traditional ground survey is possible.

 This isn't data delivery.
-It's decision support — built on deep understanding of what an EOC needs to act, not just what a data scientist can produce.
+It's operational intelligence — built on deep understanding of what an EOC needs to act on, not just what a data platform can output.

-Supporting federal disaster operations through geospatial analysis and data integration that strengthens private sector resilience — including business-operating-status analytics, supply chain disruption mapping, and ESF-14 aligned dashboards during major federal activations.
+Supporting federal disaster operations through geospatial analysis and data integration that strengthens private sector resilience — including business-operating-status analytics, supply chain disruption mapping, and dashboards aligned to the ESF-14 mission space during major federal activations.

 Applied geospatial analysis workflows to deliver structure-level damage classification across large impact zones — providing operational clarity to prioritize life-safety response, support disaster declarations, and accelerate infrastructure recovery timelines.